 Also, as the ad demonstrates on an ever-dividing screen, they’ll tell two friends (and so on).
 It doesn’t matter if those people are customers or candidates.
 Good or bad, candidates are very likely to share their experiences with their peers.
 While companies routinely seek out customer feedback and praise, candidates often get neglected.
 But why?
 A poor candidate experience can negatively impact a business’s ability to acquire top talent.
 Therefore, it only stands to reason that as much emphasis be put on the candidate experience like that of any potential customer.

-There are many areas the Candidate experience can be improved.
+Here are four areas the Candidate experience can be measured and improved:

 Conducting a Candidate Audit is essential.
 Why?
-Having a third party review your candidate experience by going through the process as a candidate can expose many areas for improvement.
+Having a third party review your candidate experience by going through the process as a candidate will objectively expose areas for improvement.

 These uncovered audit details could be decisive factors in getting a passive candidate to leave a current position or luring an active candidate weighing several job offers.